ru-wallace/AEGIR/ReadMe.md

 - Download and install the IDS Peak Software

-- Create a python virtual environment and install the necessary dependencies in environment.yml.
+- Create a python virtual environment and install the necessary dependencies as listed in environment.yml.
 With conda this can be done using:

         conda env create -f environment.yml

 - Activate this environment using:

         conda activate [environment name]
-- To install the IDS Peak Python Libraries make sure your python environment is activated and use:

-        pip install --no-deps [.whl file location]

-    Make sure to use the correct location of the file corresponding to your system architecture (ARM64 for Raspberry Pi 4).

-    Conda has no built-in function for installing modules from .whl wheel files but using pip will install it in the environment.
-The "--no-deps" option ensures that only the IDS files will be installed and not any of their listed dependencies.
-Use conda where possible to install any dependencies which are required beyond that.

-- Run the install script by navigating to the main directory and using:
+- Run the [install script](./install.sh) by navigating to the main directory and using:

-        sudo bash bash_scripts/install.sh
+        sudo bash install.sh

-  You must use sudo to run the script as the root user as the install script modifies a system setting for the USB IO buffer memory size ([See this page in the IDS Peak manual for details](https://www.1stvision.com/cameras/IDS/IDS-manuals/en/operate-usb3-hints-linux.html)) and modifies the permissions of files in the application.
+  You must use sudo to run the script as the root user as the install script modifies a system setting for the USB IO buffer memory size ([See this page in the IDS Peak manual for details](https://www.1stvision.com/cameras/IDS/IDS-manuals/en/operate-usb3-hints-linux.html)) and modifies the permissions of application files.

   The script asks for the directory in which the user would like captured data to be stored, and the location of the ids peak installation so that the drivers for the IDS camera can be used.
   It creates a ".env" file in the main installation directory containing environment variables used for running AEGIR.